AI-Powered Automation

 Process Mapping

-Document the current workflow end-to-end: every step, every handoff, every exception.
-Identify where variance occurs and what judgment calls happen.
-This is the analysis that determines what can be automated and what needs human oversight.
+Document the current workflow end-to-end — every step, handoff, and exception.
+We identify exactly where variance occurs and what judgment calls happen, which determines what the automation handles autonomously and what needs human review.

 Automation Boundary Definition